mesolitica/malaysian-dataset/README.md

 **The copyright data remains with the original owners of the data, do not use this data for commercial purpose.**

-Crawled up to 4697 restaurants registered in https://www.foodpanda.my/.
+Crawled up to 9547 restaurants registered in https://www.foodpanda.my/.

-Contain location, restaurant name, star rating, characteristics, delivery methods and food descriptions.
+Contain location, restaurant name, star rating, characteristics, delivery methods, food descriptions and so much more.

-Total size: 94.1 MB
+Total size: 482.4 MB

 #### [Klook](crawl/klook)